rharter/auto-value-parcel/README.md

 An extension for Google's [AutoValue](https://github.com/google/auto) that supports Android's Parcelable interface.

+**Note**: This is a very early version that won't work with the released AutoValue until a [PR](https://github.com/google/auto/pull/237) has been merged.

 ## Usage

 Simply include AutoParcel in your project and make any of your `@AutoValue` annotated classed implement `Parcelable`.